-Your hormones will eventually settle, but it can take some time – for some people this can be weeks, for others many months or years.
+Your hormones will eventually go off, but it can take some time – for some people it can be weeks, for others it can be many months or years.

 Maintaining consistent skin care Cleaning routine without detergent helps fight acne after the pill.
 In this way, your diet becomes full of skin-promoting vitamins, minerals and the avoidance of inflammatory foods.
-Good skin foods are apricot, mango and dandelion tea.
+Apricot, mango and dandelion tea are good skin foods.

 There are some natural supplements that you can also consider to help rebalance your hormones after you stop taking the pill.
-I caught up with Lorna on NutriCentre to get her advice on this.
+I caught up with Lorna on NutriCentre to get her advice.

-"The three most important supplements for balancing hormones after stopping the pill are:
+"The three most important nutritional supplements for balancing hormones after stopping the pill are:

 Dose: 1 capsule daily with breakfast.

 Vitamin B6 is really important for the hormonal balance.
-In this formula you also get all other "Bs" that offer additional support.
+In this formula you will also receive all other "Bs" that offer additional support.

 Dose: 2 capsules with breakfast.

 This is a fantastic herb for balancing the menstrual cycle.
-It does not contain hormones in itself, but naturally stimulates your body to balance.
+It does not contain hormones per se, but naturally stimulates your body to balance.
 It is often recommended to relieve numerous PMS symptoms (premenstrual syndrome).

 Plus Kenko Omega Supplement